Teapot174/ScaryRF-/README.md

 ## 🚀 About ScaryRF+
-ScaryRF+ is a cool project that gives you the opportunity to show what ESP32 is capable of.🔥 This is an improved version of the original [ScaryRF] project (https://github.com/FernandoHansen666/ScaryRF-315-433mhz).
+ScaryRF+ is a cool project that gives you the opportunity to show what ESP32 is capable of.🔥 This is an improved version of the original [ScaryRF](https://github.com/FernandoHansen666/ScaryRF-315-433mhz).
 *The project is under active development, some functions may be unstable*

 ## ⚡ Features